-Give your Adobe Express creations a professional edge with WellSaid's AI voiceovers.
+Some Studio subscribers can give their Adobe Express creations a professional edge with WellSaid's AI voiceovers.

 Getting Started with Adobe Express

-- Log into your Adobe Express account.
+- Log in to your Adobe Express account.

 - Click on Add-ons.

-- Search for WellSaid.
+Search for WellSaid.

 - Click +Add to start.

-- Connect to WellSaid by logging in with your existing Studio account or creating a new one
+Connect to WellSaid by logging in with your existing Studio account or creating a new one.

-Creating an audio clip
+Creating an audio take

 - Search for the right voice by filtering by Performance styles and Regional accents, then select up to 3 voices.